DevKhalyd/rg_portfolio/README.md

 # TODO

-- Add the icon of my website to the PWA

-- Test in a local server the application for mobile the [PWA]
+- Implementing Twitter Web Pages.

+# What to do before to launch the new version?
+(Personal Notes)

+Basically Run the tests and if everything is ok, then launch the new version

+- Add some accesibility for android and ios platforms

+# Last Part

+Merge the develop branch to master

+# Commands

+`dart run build_runner build`

-# Run locally with own server
+# Run locally with own server`

 `flutter run -d chrome --web-hostname 192.168.1.69 --web-port 8888`